On Grothendieck--Serre's conjecture concerning principal G-bundles over reductive group schemes:I: Almost elementary fibrations

-In this Section we extend a result of Artin from \cite{LNM305} concerning existence of nice neighborhoods.
-The following notion is due to Artin~\cite[Exp.
+In this Section we modify a result of M. Artin from~\cite{LNM305} concerning existence of nice neighborhoods.
+The following notion is a modification of the one introduced by Artin in~\cite[Exp.
 XI, D\'ef.
-3.1]{LNM305}. \begin{defn} An elementary fibration is a morphism of schemes $p:X\to S$ which can be included in a commutative diagram
+3.1]{LNM305}. \begin{defn} An \emph{almost elementary fibration} over a scheme $S$ is a morphism of schemes $p:X\to S$ which can be included in a commutative diagram